-Your free collectors guide to the essential and recommended albums to have in your collection - vintage rock ,rock and roll, rockabilly, jazz, blues, country, soul, classic sixties, contemporary rock, roots with FREE music download samples and videos plus reviews on new artists, music and book releases
+Your free collectors guide to the essential and recommended music to have in your collection - vintage rock ,rock and roll, rockabilly, jazz, blues, country, soul, classic sixties, contemporary rock and roots music.
+With FREE music download samples

 Many will be most familiar with Johnny Cash through the recent biopic of his life, Walk the Line.
 But for a life as well lived as Cash's, the film is only the tip of the iceberg.
 Johnny Cash was one of the real characters of twentieth century American music.
 His personality and talent helped him find fans across musical genres, inspiring artists in country, blues, alt country, indie rock, alt rock and even hip-hop.
 He worked with many well known artists covering an array of genres, including artists like Willie Nelson, Waylon Jennings and Kris Kristofferson as one fourth of The Highwaymen, and others such as Roy Orbison, Jerry Lee Lewis, Elvis Presley, Bob Dylan, and U2.